sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 ### Learned Positional Embeddings

 In addition to sinusoidal positional embedding, (Vaswani et al. [2017] <d-cite key="46201"></d-cite>) also explored learned positional encoding.
 They explored using a set of trainable vectors $$p \in \mathbb{R}^{d \times L}$$ where $$L$$ represents the maximum sequence length as positional embeddings.
-This method was applied in the (BERT [2018] <d-cite key="devlin2018bert"></d-cite>) and (GPT [2019] <d-cite key="radford2019language"></d-cite>) models as an alternative to Sinusoidal positional encoding.
+This method was applied in the (BERT [2018] <d-cite key="devlin2018bert"></d-cite>) and (GPT [2019] <d-cite key="radford2019language"></d-cite>) models as an alternative to sinusoidal positional encoding.
 However, it did not yield significant performance improvements over sinusoidal positional embedding.
 Moreover, the upper bound $$L$$ limited the method's ability to extrapolate to sequences longer than $$L$$ without using interpolation techniques.
 Also, it introduces more trainable parameters, which increases the model's size and computational cost.

 ## Relative Positional Embeddings

 Unlike absolute positional encodings, which create embeddings for each position independently, relative positional embeddings focus on capturing the pairwise relationships between tokens in a sequence.
 Also rather than directly adding the embeddings to the context vectors, the relative positional information is added to keys and values during the attention calculation.
-Hence -
+Hence

 $$
 \mathbf{q_m} = W_Q^T \:x_m \; \; \; \; \; \; \mathbf{k_n'} = W_K^T \:(x_n+ \tilde{p}_r^k)\; \; \; \; \; \; \mathbf{v_n'} = W_V^T \:(x_n+ \tilde{p}_r^v)
 $$

-where $$\tilde{\mathbf{p}}_r^k, \tilde{\mathbf{p}}_r^v \in \mathbb{R}^d$$ are trainable relative positional embeddings and $$r$$ = clip(m-n, Rmin, Rmax)  represents the relative distance between the two tokens at positions $m$ and $n$.
+where $$\tilde{\mathbf{p}}_r^k, \tilde{\mathbf{p}}_r^v \in \mathbb{R}^d$$ are trainable relative positional embeddings and $$r = clip(m-n, Rmin, Rmax)$$  represents the relative distance between the two tokens at positions $m$ and $n$.
 The maximum relative position is clipped, assuming a precise relative position is not useful beyond a certain distance.
 Further, clipping the maximum distance enables the model to extrapolate at inference time.
 However, this approach may not encode useful information about the absolute position of the token, which is useful in 2D tasks like Image Classification
 (Islam et al. [2019] <d-cite key="islam2019much"></d-cite>)

 ## Positional encoding in Vision Transformers

 Motivated by the success of transformers in processing one-dimensional textual data, (Dosovitskiy et al. [2021] <d-cite key="50650"></d-cite>) extended this approach to two-dimensional image data by introducing the Vision Transformer (ViT).
-In this seminal work, they proposed a scalable transformer architecture with minimal adjustments to handle image data.
+In this work, they proposed a scalable transformer architecture with minimal adjustments to handle image data.
 The authors explored several approaches to positional embeddings for 2D images, including standard 1D learnable positional encoding based on the raster order of patches, spatially-aware 2D learned positional encoding and relative positional encoding.
 Their experiments revealed a significant performance gap between models without positional embeddings and those using any form of positional encoding.
 Interestingly, they observed little to no difference in performance between the different methods of encoding positional information.
-They speculated that because the transformer encoder operates on patch-level inputs rather than individual pixels, how spatial information is encoded becomes less critical; however, as will be seen subsequently in our blog, more advanced positional methods proposed for 1-dimensional data also lead to better performance in ViTs.
+They speculated that because the transformer encoder operates on patch-level inputs rather than individual pixels, how spatial information is encoded becomes less critical; however, as will be seen subsequently in this blog, more advanced positional methods proposed for 1-dimensional data also lead to better performance in ViTs.

 ## Rotary Positional Embeddings

 Traditional positional encoding methods have primarily involved adding positional information directly to context embeddings.
 While this approach introduces a positional bias, it can limit the depth of interaction with attention weights, potentially underutilizing valuable relative position information.
 Additionally, since this information is added after the query-key multiplication, it does not contribute to the critical query-key similarity calculations that influence attention mechanisms.

-Then came (RoFormer [2021] <d-cite key="su2021roformer"></d-cite>), which introduced a novel approach with *Rotary Positional Embeddings (RoPE)*.
+Then came RoFormer (Su et al. [2021] <d-cite key="su2021roformer"></d-cite>), which introduced a novel approach with *Rotary Positional Embeddings (RoPE)*.
 Unlike conventional methods that add positional encodings to word embeddings, RoPE applies a *rotary transformation* to encode relative position information.
 This approach encodes relative position information without hindering the interaction of query-key pairs.

 ### The mechanism of RoPE